 - We are happy to accept the decision reached by the National Park Authority's Officers under their delegated powers

-If the P&TC recommendation is contrary to that of the NFNPA planning officer, then the planning application is passed on to the NFNPA Planning Committee for its decision.
+If the Planning and Trees Committee recommendation is contrary to that of the NFNPA planning officer, then the planning application is passed on to the NFNPA Planning Committee for its decision.

-Sway Parish Council's Planning and Transport Committee meetings are fairly informal and we endeavour to enable members of the public to speak to applications on the Agenda.
+Sway Parish Council's Planning and Trees Committee meetings are fairly informal and we try to enable members of the public to speak to applications on the Agenda.
 Here is a useful introduction for Sway residents PaTC Introduction

-Any planning matters that do not arrive in time for the agenda of a given Planning and Transport Committee will be considered at a subsequent meeting of either the Planning and Transport Committee, or the full Parish Council.
+Any planning matters that do not arrive in time for the agenda of a given Planning and Trees Committee meeting will be considered at a subsequent meeting of either the Planning and Trees Committee, or the full Parish Council.

 Sway Parish Council is not the Transport and Roads authority for Sway.
 For contact details of the various organisations responsible, please refer to the Contacts: Getting things done page of this website.

-Sway Parish Council's Planning and Transport Committee will approach the relevant authority in matters that are of significant concern to the Parish.
+Sway Parish Council will approach the relevant authority in matters that are of significant concern to the Parish.

 Hedges, Ditches and Footpaths